 The advisers for IPOs and subsequent offerings are generally the same.

 The lead underwriters:

 Offer financial advice to the issuer, including valuation advice.
-This is more critical in an IPO where there is no independent market valuation but underwriters often recommend that an issuer sell its shares at a discount from the public market price.
+This is more critical in an IPO where there is no independent market valuation but underwriters often recommend that an issuer sell its shares at a discount.

 Manage the marketing of the securities to prospective investors (see Question 14).

 A broader syndicate of underwriters usually assists with marketing and distribution.
 Underwriters typically provide aftermarket support by repurchasing shares at the offer price in the secondary market to stabilise the price after the IPO (see Question 19).
 Underwriters also seek to maintain a long-term relationship with the issuer so as to continue to underwrite future offerings.